Choo-Choo-Oreo/aNCFO_cco/README.md

 		Better Mechanics : Commanders Limit								6 Jun 2024
 		Better Mechanics : Custom Rules									8 Jul 2024
 		Better Mechanics : MIOs											4 Jan 2025
+		Better Mechanics : Extended Units								7 Dec 2024
+		Better Mechanics : Generic 3D Models							Not Used Better Mechanics : Supply Production Health						Not Used Better Mechanics : Devastation Overhaul							Not Used Better Mechanics : Medals										14 Jan 2025 Better Mechanics : Extended Units Light							Not Used

 		Carpet Bombing													Not Used
 		Extensive Generic Aircraft Icons								Not Used